 Many children in poverty have never seen a life outside the lack and struggle of their current circumstances.
 One of the most important gifts we can give a child in poverty is the vision for a better future.
 Our empowerment programs foster social responsibility, instill leadership skills, and offer employment training to help children develop the hope and confidence to free themselves and their families from poverty.

 The problem of global poverty can feel so overwhelming that you may wonder where to start and if your donation could even make a difference?
 The answer is: yes, your support is a huge help.
 Working together, we can create lasting change for the children in our programs worldwide.
 How do we know?
 We’ve seen the results.
 Learn more about how your donation or sponsorship can make an impact.

 We live in a technologically enabled society, and access to technology is a crucial part of moving communities forward.
 Certain regions of the world have access to mobile phones and computers, while others are almost completely left out, leaving them behind and stuck in poverty.
 Learn more about the implications of disconnection and how you can help.

 Hunger isn’t simply a matter of an absence of food.
 It can mean a lack of the right food, too.
 Some areas of the world suffer from scarcity while others have food without the right vitamins, minerals or nutrition, leading to an epidemic of obesity.
 Understand more about the problem of food disparity and how you can help.

-Africa, where half of the population is children, is home to the world’s poorest people and least prosperous countries.
+Africa, where half of the population are children, is home to some of the world’s poorest people and least prosperous countries.
 Harsh conditions make it hard for its people to break the cycle of poverty and envision a better future for their children.
 Read more about what we can do to create change in Africa.